 Somatuline Depot is thought to form a drug depot at the injection site due to the interaction of the formulation with physiological fluids.
-The most likely mechanism of drug release is a passive diffusion of the precipitated drug from the depot towards the surrounding tissues, followed by the absorption to the blood stream.
+The most likely mechanism of drug release is a passive diffusion of the precipitated drug from the depot towards the surrounding tissues, followed by the absorption into the blood stream.

-After a single deep, subcutaneous administration, the mean absolute bioavailability of Somatuline Depot in healthy subjects was 73.4, 69.0 and 78.4%, for the 60, 90 and 120 mg doses, respectively.
+After a single deep, subcutaneous administration, the mean absolute bioavailability of Somatuline Depot in healthy subjects was 73.4, 69.0, and 78.4%, for the 60 mg, 90 mg, and 120 mg doses, respectively.
 Mean Cmax values ranged from 4.3 to 8.4 ng/mL during the first day.
 Single-dose linearity was demonstrated with respect to AUC and Cmax, and showed high inter-subject variability.
-Somatuline Depot showed sustained release of lanreotide with a halflife of 23 to 30 days.
+Somatuline Depot showed sustained release of lanreotide with a half-life of 23 to 30 days.
 Mean serum concentrations were > 1 ng/mL throughout 28 days at 90 mg and 120 mg and > 0.9 ng/mL with 60 mg.

 For the same doses, similar values were obtained in clinical studies after at least four administrations (2.3 ± 0.9, 3.2 ± 1.1, and 4.0 ± 1.4 ng/mL, respectively).

 Pharmacokinetic data from studies evaluating extended dosing use of SOMATULINE DEPOT 120 mg demonstrated mean steady-state, C min values between 1.6 and 2.3 ng/mL for the 8-and 6-week treatment interval, respectively.

 Somatuline Depot has not been studied in specific populations.
 The pharmacokinetics of lanreotide in renal impaired, hepatic impaired, and geriatric subjects were evaluated after IV administration of lanreotide immediate release formulation (IRF) at 7 mcg/kg dose.